-As Christians we have a responsibility to trade in satan’s lies for God’s truth.
+As Christians, we have a responsibility to take every thought captive by trading Satan’s lies for God’s truth.
 Here’s how to take every thought captive for Christ so you can do just that!

 Do you ever find yourself thinking thoughts you know aren’t true, but you feel like they’re true, or you feel like you can’t help yourself?